 Strategy and tactics are both important to your marketing success.
 But there is a priority to them.
 Strategy development and conversations always come first.
 If you develop a clear strategy, you will attract the right tactics.
 If you don’t have a clear strategy, no tactic will save you.

 The way you start with strategy is to decide who matters and what matters.
 You must spend time narrowly defining your ideal clients and finding some unique proposition that these ideal clients value before proposing any tactics aimed at lifting sales.

 2) Know where your customers are going

 Nothing matters more to a business than how they make customers feel during their experience with the brand.
 How the customer feels determines whether your business survives or sinks.
-The secret to every business organic growth is great customer experiences, not the marketing done in the pages of a magazine, newspaper, trade publication, on TV, social media post or other media outlets.
+The secret to organic growth is great customer experiences, not the marketing done in the pages of a magazine, newspaper, trade publication, on TV, social media post or other media outlets.

 3) Become a media company